Botanical Name: Carpinus caroliniana

 Common Name: American Hornbeam, Ironwood, Blue Beech, Water Beech, Musclewood

-Description: Beautiful slow growing, deciduous Texas native tree that is perfect for the shade/part shade part of your garden.
+Description: Beautiful slow growing, deciduous Florida native tree that is perfect for the shade/part shade part of your garden.
 Wonderful understory tree grows 25-30′ tall and wide and does great beneath larger oaks, maples, etc. Can handle periodic flooding, so go on ahead and put it in your rain garden, low spots, next to the pond, etc., but also grows just fine in regular gardening moisture.
 Produces green fruit that the birds and critters love to eat.
 Is a host plant for: Eastern Tiger Swallowtail, Striped hairstreak, Red-spotted Purple butterfly, and Tiger swallowtail.
 The leaves turn a gorgeous orange to scarlet color in the Fall before dropping.
+Likes to grow in loam, clay, or sandy soils.
+Its native habitat is in river floodplains.

 The plants in 3-gallon containers are 2-4′ tall and wide, not counting the container.